 Drug addiction is a disease, according to the National Institute on Drug Abuse (NIDA), the federal focal point for research on drug abuse and addiction, which has been part of the National Institutes of Health since 1992.
 NIDA’s mission is to lead the nation in bringing the power of science to bear on drug abuse and addiction.
 NIDA estimates that substance abuse for illicit drugs, tobacco, and alcohol — including health- and crime-related costs and losses in productivity — exceed half a trillion dollars annually.

-Dr. Joseph Frascella, Ph.D., director of NIDA’s Clinical Neuroscience and Behavioral Research Division, heads a broad drug abuse and addiction program of translational research and research training in clinical neuroscience, human development and behavioral treatment.
-He discusses how drug addiction changes the brain, why children are particularly vulnerable, and how neuroscience and brain imaging can change what the future holds for treatment.
+Dr. Joseph Frascella, an NIDA senior science adviser and former director of NIDA’s Clinical Neuroscience and Behavioral Research Division, is well versed with a broad drug abuse and addiction program of translational research with research training in behavioral treatment, clinical neuroscience, and human development.
+Frascella discusses how drug addiction changes the brain, why children are particularly vulnerable, and how neuroscience and brain imaging can change what the future holds for treatment.

 Brain World: Prior to your work with drug addiction, you worked with NIDA’s pain research program.
 Why did you get involved in this field?